Quingo/Quingo-runtime/README.md

 Along with quingo compilers, the Quingo runtime system which provides users the capability to program and simulate Quingo programs.

 ## Installation

+### Overview
-It comprises of two steps:
+The Quingo installation comprises of two main steps:

+#### Runtime system and simulator
-1. Install Quingo runtime system
+Install Quingo runtime system with required simulators using the following command:
 ```
 pip install quingo
 ```

+Upon success, it will automatically install the Quingo runtime system (this package), the PyQCAS simulator and the PyQCISim simulator.

+#### The Quingo compiler
+Since the Quingo runtime is a framework integrating and managing quantum and classical computational resources, it does not contain the quantum compiler by default.
+The Quingo compiler should be donwloaded separately.

+Two versions of Quingo compiler has been developed:
+1. the xtext-based compiler, which appears as a jar file, and
+2. the mlir-based compiler, which presents as a binary [executable](https://gitee.com/hpcl_quanta/quingo-compiler).

-2. Download the quingo compiler executable from [this site](https://gitee.com/hpcl_quanta/quingo-compiler) and put it in a directory so that your terminal can find it.
+For the xtext compiler, you should put it in a directory so that your terminal can find it.
 Usually, we could put it in a directory in the path, like `/usr/loca/bin/`.

+### Linux

+###

 ## Usage
 A simple example can be found in the directory `src/examples`.
 You can simply run the bell_state example by running: